firatkiral/controldb/tutorials/Collection Transforms.md

 * 'mapReduce'
 * 'eqJoin'

-These transform steps may hardcode their parameters or use a parameter substitution mechanism added for loki transforms.
+These transform steps may hardcode their parameters or use a parameter substitution mechanism added for controldb transforms.

-A simple, one step loki transform might appear as follows :
+A simple, one step controldb transform might appear as follows :
 ```javascript
 var tx = [
   {